Activities Menu

 Check out the route above

-The session starts at Egerton Games Barn at 6:15 p.m on Wednesdays.
-The session lasts just under an hour and the distance is about 8 km though there are lots of opportunities to shorten the session for individuals if time (or legs!) necessitate .
-The main part of the session is a 300 meter hill repeat on Rock Hill on the STRAVA segment called Get Your Rocks Off! https://www.strava.com/segments/16301686 .
-Our Club Secretary Andy holds the STRAVA course record, which has to be a red rag to any bulls reading this!
+Starting 6:15pm Egerton Village Hall: The session lasts just under an hour and the distance is about 8 km though there are lots of opportunities to shorten the session for individuals if time (or legs!) necessitate .

-A fully charged head torch and hi-visibility running clothing are required during darkness or poor visibility.
+A fully charged head torch and hi-visibility clothing are required during darkness or poor visibility.

-Any last minute changes due to weather, illness, acts of God will be communicated by ERCC's WhatsApp group message system.
+Any last minute changes due to weather, illness, acts of God will be communicated on the ERCC WhatsApp group.

 Wednesday Evening: Cycle ride

 Riders need a good standard of cycling fitness (averaging 14-15 mph) and need to be comfortable (or keen to learn) riding in a group on the road.
 Helmets must be worn and lights must be fitted and working.
-Any last minute changes due to weather, illness, acts of God will be communicated by the Whatsapp group message system.
+Any last minute changes due to weather, illness, acts of God will be communicated on the ERCC WhatsApp group.

-The Games Barn is located on the other side of the village car park opposite Egerton Village Hall.
+The Games Barn is located on the other side of Egerton Hillage Hall car park .

 The Games Barn Map Location